-Soybean has occupied premier position in the oilseed scenario of the country since 2006.
-It is playing very important role not only through its contribution in vegetable oil requirement but also in India's national economy by earning sizeable foreign exchange through soy meal export.
-Besides, it has contributed significantly in improving the socio-economic condition of millions of small, marginal and medium farmers.
-But all of this could not happen in a day.
-It has a long history of tireless efforts of scientists, farmers, officers of state extension machinery as well as those involved in product-processes for value addition i.e. soy industry.
+Soybean, a premier oilseeds crop of India is continued to occupy the coveted position in the oilseed scenario of the country since 2006.
+It is playing an important role not only for meeting the vegetable oil requirement but also in India's national economy by earning sizeable foreign exchange through soy meal export.
+This golden crop also has a credit of improving the socioeconomic condition of millions of small, marginal and medium farmers.
+The success of its commercial cultivation involved tireless efforts of scientists, farmers, officers of state extension machinery as well as those involved in product-processes for value addition, i.e. soy industry.

-The Indian Council of Agricultural Research initiated All India Coordinated Research Project on Soybean (AICRP on Soybean) way back in the year 1967, with the basic objective of meeting the research and technological needs to increase the production and productivity of soybean in the country and creation of the basic research infrastructure at national level.
+The launch of All India Coordinated Research Project on Soybean (AICRP on Soybean) by Indian Council of Agricultural Research in the year 1967 is considered to be a milestone in the history of soybean cultivation in India.
+This project was initiated with the basic objective of meeting the research and technological needs to increase the production and productivity of soybean in the country and creation of the basic research infrastructure at national level.
+The AICRPS was operated initially from two centres.
 Concomitant with horizontal expansion of soybean in potential non-traditional areas, new centres were added under the AICRPS to conduct location specific research and development programmes.

-The concerted efforts of the R&D workers, officers of the line departments particularly from the OilFed sector and inclination of farmers of the Malwa Region (which is known as epicenter of soybean cultivation), have started bearing fruits by way of a giant leap in area under soybean crop from merely 30,000 ha during 1970-71 to about 1.54 million ha in 1987-88.
-Realizing the massive commercial success of this newly introduced crop, the ICAR established National Research Centre for Soybean (NRCS) at the historical city of Indore in the year 1987.
-The soybean production in India for the year 2018-19 is estimated at 137.67 lakh tonnes from an area of 109.6 lakh ha with average productivity of 1254 kg/ha.
+The concerted efforts of the R&D workers, officers of the line departments especially from the OilFed sector and inclination of farmers of the Malwa Region, an epicenter of soybean cultivation, have started bearing fruits by way of a giant leap in area under soybean crop from merely 30,000 ha during 1970-71 to about 1.54 million ha in 1987-88.
+Realizing the massive commercial success of this newly introduced crop, the ICAR established National Research Centre for Soybean (NRCS) at Indore in the Soy State of Madhya Pradesh in the year 1987.
+The AICRPS has not only achieved success in creating the basic infrastructure for research and development activities in the country, but also motivated the soy farmers to increase the area under the crop initially in the Central India and subsequently in other neighboring states down south.
+The soybean production in India for the year 2020-21 is estimated at around 129 lakh tonnes from an area of 128 lakh ha.

 Presently, AICRP on Soybean covers 21 centres as well as 12 voluntary centres located in different soybean growing states of the country.
 Successful R&D work carried out by the soybean scientists in above framework was instrumental for positioning soybean a premier coveted place among oilseeds in terms of area and production.
-Although the crop, by and large, occupied large acreage under monsoon fallow lands earlier in Central India, later it replaced rlow remunerative crops.
+Although the crop, by and large, occupied large acreage under monsoon fallow lands earlier in Central India, later it replaced low remunerative crops.
 Recognizing the contribution of NRCS, the ICAR further upgraded its status to Directorate of Soybean Research (DSR) in the year 2009.

-With the continued growth in area, production and productivity and increased contribution of the soybean crop in oil and national economy, the ICAR-DSR has been further elevated to a status of an Institute with change in nomenclature as ICAR-Indian Institute of Soybean Research (ICAR-IISR) during February 2016.
+The ICAR-DSR has been further elevated to a status of an Institute with change in nomenclature as ICAR-Indian Institute of Soybean Research (ICAR-IISR) during February 2016.
 This institution is primarily mandated to carry out basic and strategic research and enable and empower AICRPS centres to take up the research on various aspects of soybean production technologies.
-Also functioning as national headquarters of AICRP on Soybean, it also coordinates Soybean Seed Production Scheme of the country by producing nearly 19,000 quintals of Breeder Seed of nearly 41 soybean varieties presently in seed chain.
-Till now, about 125 improved soybean varieties have been bred, released and recommended for cultivation in varied agro-climatic situations through soybean R&D system.
-This premier institution has also a credit of maintenance, characterization and utilization of more than 4,000 germplasm lines.
+Also functioning as national headquarters of AICRP on Soybean, it also coordinates Soybean Seed Production Scheme of the country.